BojanRatkovic/tsc-check-files/README.md

 ### 2. Configuration Inheritance

-When checking specific files, tsc-runner:
+When checking specific files, typescript-file-checker:

 1. **Finds your project's `tsconfig.json`** using TypeScript's built-in discovery
 2. **Creates a temporary configuration** that inherits ALL settings from your project